microsoft/kiota/README.md

 kiota.exe --openapi ../msgraph-sdk-powershell/openApiDocs/v1.0/mail.yml --language csharp -o ../somepath -n namespaceprefix
 ```

 > Note: once your SDK is generated in your target project, you will need to add references to kiota abstractions and kiota core in your project.
-Refer to [Initializing targed projects][#initializing-targed-projects]
+Refer to [Initializing targed projects](#initializing-targed-projects)

 #### Parameters reference